muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 The solution

 The solution lies in the identity being rebuilt based on historic reality.
-Pick a different name, Anatolians, New Galatians, South Eurasians, whatever.
-Decentralize.
-Even Germany has states which enjoy certain levels of autonomy.
-And these people lived through Hitler!
+First pick a different name, Anatolians, New Galatians, South Eurasians, whatever.
 The identity needs to be something that signifies *the place*, instead of an oddball ethnicity, distant past that noone can truly define.

+The narrative, identity needs to be as simple, core as possible.
+Imbuing certain political choices on this identity turns it into a fascist propaganda tool.
+Any particular choice of religion (or rejection of) cannot be part of it.
+Neither can be synphatizes toward long-gone royals, or left / right ideological preferences which change from person to person.

 Addendums